IlyaAvdeev/soapui/soapui-installer/README.md

 *This is a submodule of [SoapUI project](../)*

-This module is for creating installers and archives.
+This module is for creating archives.